Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 On my previous two vans, I had the spare tire stored underneath the van in the factory spot.
 With all of the off-roading we do, I decided that having the spare tire underneath the van might not be the easiest place to access it if we got in a pickle on a dirt road.

 The Owl Ladder + Tire Carrier provides a solution to this by combining a ladder and spare tire rack on the back door.
-The tire carrier allows us to carry a full sized 17″ spare that is identical to the rest of our tires.
+The tire carrier allowed us to carry a full sized 17″ spare that is identical to the rest of our tires.
 The ladder/tire combo rack only weighs 25 pounds and again the back doors can open without having to swing out the rack first.

 The ladder is streamlined and has pegs that extend below the spare tire rack that you use to get up on the ladder.
 I will say it’s a little tricker the first couple of times to step up onto than a traditional ladder, but once you get the hang of it, it’s quite easy.